Metadata

 Decide who should be produce metadata and when that should happen

 A 'type' of metadata is a broad-brush classification of what a metadata element is for and (correspondingly) who might create it and when.
-The How To Fair project describes three different types of metadata, Administrative, Description and Structural.
-Wikipedia defines many more!
+The project describes three different types of metadata, Administrative, Description and Structural.
+Wikipedia !

 How To Fair's Structural metadata description incorporates two aspects, we've differentiated them into "provenance" and "form" to help highlight the different roles and times.